darleison-rodrigues/nasa-apod-search/README.md

-# APOD Imagery :telescope:
+# NASA APOD Viewer

-> A comprehensive pipeline for processing NASA's Astronomy Picture of the Day (APOD) data with semantic search, intelligent image analysis, and interactive visualizations.
+> A simple web application to browse NASA's Astronomy Picture of the Day (APOD) archive.

 ## Overview

-This project creates an intelligent exploration platform for NASA's APOD archive, combining multiple AI models to generate semantic embeddings, analyze imagery, and deliver content through a performant web application.
-The system processes astronomical images and descriptions to enable semantic search, content classification, and visual discovery of space imagery.
+This project is a web application that allows users to view and explore images from NASA's Astronomy Picture of the Day (APOD) archive.
+It is built with React and uses a Cloudflare Worker to fetch data from the NASA APOD API.

-## :sparkles: Key Features
+## Features
 - **Semantic Search**: Vector-based search across APOD descriptions and generated image captions
-- **AI-Powered Image Analysis**: Automated description generation and object detection for astronomical images
 - **Interactive Timeline**: Visual exploration of APOD data with D3.js-powered visualizations
 - **Real-time Processing**: Live AI inference using Cloudflare's edge computing platform
-- **Model Evaluation Framework**: Comprehensive testing and validation of AI model performance
+-   Browse NASA's APOD archive by date.
+-   View high-resolution images and detailed explanations for each picture.
-- **Responsive Design**: Optimized experience across desktop and mobile devices
+-   Responsive design for both desktop and mobile devices.

 ## :building_blocks: Architecture